-Alt + the left mouse button rotates the camera view or panel.
+PC: Alt + the left mouse button roll the camera view.

-Alt + the middle mouse button tracks any view or panel.
+PC: Alt + the middle mouse button pans any view or panel.

-Alt + the left and middle button dollys any view or panel.
+PC: Alt + the right button zoom any view or panel.

-Include shift to make the moves gestural, i.e. constrained to horizontal or vertical.
+Include the shift key to constrain horizontal or vertical.